 We are a clinical development-stage biopharmaceutical company.
 In November 2013, we merged with Sonkei Pharmaceuticals, Inc. ("Sonkei"), and, in February 2014, we acquired Mind-NRG Sarl ("Mind-NRG"), which were also clinical development-stage biopharmaceutical companies.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
+We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we may never generate product revenue or achieve profitability.
+As of March 31, 2024, we had an accumulated deficit of approximately \$405.4 million.

-In August 2022, we submitted a New Drug Application ("NDA") with the U.S. Food and Drug Administration ("FDA") for our lead product candidate, roluperidone.
+In August 2022, we submitted a New Drug Application ("NDA") with the U.S. Food and Drug Administration ("FDA") for our lead product candidate, roluperidone, for the treatment of negative symptoms in schizophrenia.
 The FDA subsequently notified us that they would not accept the file for review, issuing a refusal to file letter ("RTF") in October 2022.
 In December 2022, following a Type A meeting held on November 30, 2022, the FDA confirmed the RTF remained in effect with respect to our NDA for roluperidone.
 On May 1, 2023, we announced that the FDA filed our NDA for roluperidone on April 27, 2023.
 The decision to file the NDA followed our request for formal dispute resolution and appeal of the October 2022 RTF.
-On May 8, 2023, we received confirmation from the FDA that the NDA for roluperidone has been assigned a standard review classification, and that the FDA has assigned a Prescription Drug User Fee Act (PDUFA) goal date of February 26, 2024.
-The FDA advised that it identified potential review issues that had been previously cited in the RTF decision letter, which included those discussed at the Type C meeting in March 2022, namely: (i) the potential impact of roluperidone administration on the efficacy and safety of antipsychotic drugs, or more specifically, the psychiatric division (the "Division") wanted reassurance that those patients administered roluperidone who manifest worsening of schizophrenia symptoms and in the opinion of the clinician/investigators need treatment with antipsychotics, do not experience a diminished benefit of the antipsychotic treatment or unexpected adverse effects; (ii) the comparability of US and non-US schizophrenia patients, or more specifically, the Division wanted to be reassured that data collected in MIN-101C03 in non-US patients is applicable to US patients; (iii) supporting statistical evidence of efficacy of roluperidone on negative symptoms; and (iv) the ability of clinicians to identify patients who might benefit from roluperidone.
-See also the section titled "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Clinical and Regulatory Updates-Type C Meeting (March 2, 2022)" for more information.
-While the FDA filed the NDA for roluperidone, we may never succeed in any or all these activities and, even if we do, we may never generate sufficient revenue to achieve profitability.
+On May 8, 2023, we received confirmation from the FDA that the NDA for roluperidone has been assigned a standard review classification, and that the FDA has assigned a Prescription Drug User Fee Act ("PDUFA") goal date of February 26, 2024.
+The FDA advised that it identified potential review issues that had been previously cited in the RTF decision letter, which included those discussed at the Type C meeting in March 2022.